-History Unfolded offers a free, adaptable lesson plan, supporting materials, and a community manager to provide online assistance.
+History Unfolded offers free, adaptable lesson plans in English and Spanish, supporting materials, and a community manager to provide online assistance.
 Using them, you and your students will help the United States Holocaust Memorial Museum answer questions about what Americans knew about the Holocaust and how they reacted.
 In the process, students will learn critical thinking skills as they conduct real historical research using primary sources.

 This project encourages students to: